Days of Wine and D'oh'ses: Production

-Release and reception
+Reception

 The episode originally aired on the Fox network in the United States on April 9, 2000.
 The episode received a Nielsen rating of 8.3 and was the second highest-rated show on Fox network that week, following Malcolm in the Middle.
 On October 7, 2008, it was released on DVD as part of the box set The Simpsons – The Complete Eleventh Season.
 Staff members Mike Scully, George Meyer, Ian Maxtone-Graham, Dan Castellaneta, Deb Lacusta and Neil Affleck participated in the DVD audio commentary for the episode.
 Deleted scenes from the episode were also included on the box set.

 While reviewing the eleventh season of The Simpsons, DVD Movie Guide's Colin Jacobson commented that the episode "manages some good bits but not enough to make it a quality program."
-He also wrote that "If you thought that 'Alone Again, Natura-Diddly' would be Season 11's sole episode that features a big change for a secondary character, you thought wrong.
+He also wrote that "If you thought that 'Alone Again, Natura-Diddily' would be Season 11's sole episode that features a big change for a secondary character, you thought wrong.
 No, Barney's sobriety isn't as major an event as Maude's demise, but it actually has a bigger impact on the series.
 After all, Maude was a tertiary role; her disappearance affects secondary personality Ned, but she didn't appear all that much, so she didn't really go missed.
 Making Barney sober affects the series on a much more consistent basis – though probably not in a good way.
 After all, most of Barney's appeal came from his drunken idiocy, so he loses his natural kick when he goes on the wagon."

 Several other writers have commented on Barney becoming sober.
 IGN staff members stated in 2006 that Barney has "been a dependable source of humor through his many drunken asides, burps included...Occasionally he's sobered up...But let's face it, for comedy's sake, The Simpsons is better off with a drunken Barney mouthing off at Moe's."

 Author Chris Turner wrote in his book Planet Simpson that "Barney is a good example of what happens when [the staff members] tinker too much.
 Barney was great as just the town drunk.
 Making him sober falls into the trap of all the stuff The Simpsons satirizes, all those simple sitcom narratives where everything is wrapped up in half an hour and everyone learns a lesson in the end."

 In 2001, "Days of Wine and D'oh'ses" received a commendation from the Prism Awards, which honors accurate portrayals of substance abuse, addiction and mental health in entertainment programming.